ujuadimora-dev/Afrik-kitchen/README.md

 ``As a developer, I need to set up the project so that it is ready for implementing the core features``

-**Favicon**

-A favicon was added the website to enable users to easily locate the website in the browser when multiple tabs are open.

 ### Features Left To Implement
 - In a future release I would like to implement a page which displays a table map of the restaurant with information displayed on each table of upcoming bookings.
 This feature would allow staff to easily see if there are any upcoming bookings on the each table and plan accordingly.

+- I would to abe implement online ordering system where by user can order food online , either by paying for their with credi card or pay  upon delivery.

+- i would to be able to implement  food  and table search so as to enable the user to easily get want they are looking for when visting the site.

+- Also, in the table booking, i would like to display different kind of the tables( here on this site, it only one type of the table that was display, i could not go further than that  due to time factor, i was  not able).

+- i would like to implemt cookings for data security policy.

+- Also  i would like user to be to download our menu and table plan to help them plan for their futrue event.

+- Also  I  like to implement suscription to our news letter so that user can subscript and be uptodate for Events.

+- I would like dedicate Facebook or Utube for the Resurant for the media presence.

+-  I will add a favicon to the the website to enable users to easily locate the website in the browser when multiple tabs are open.

 ## The-Skeleton-Plane